-Continue your answer nere if necessary.
-For Examiner's Use
+Continue your answer nere it necessary.

 BLANK PAGE

 BLANK PAGE

 Permission to reproduce items where third-party owned material protected by copyright is included has been sought and cleared where possible.
 Every reasonable effort has been made by the publisher (UCLES) to trace copyright holders, but if any items requiring clearance have unwittingly been included, the publisher will be pleased to make amends at the earliest possible opportunity.